rahul159meena/Terraform/README.md

 # AWS modules using Terraform

-## This module will create a Load Balancer along side a variety of related resources, including:
+## This Terraform repository contains several module which will creates the variety of resources:
  - VPC
  - Security Group
  - Application Load Balancer